After arrest without any case, NAB files baseless reference against Mir Shakil-ur-Rahman

 NAB has filed the reference over a property deal reached with the owners of private land 34 years ago.
 The land was allotted 34 years ago according to the Lahore Development Authority (LDA) rules and regulations, with the formal approval of the competent authorities, and in accordance with the LDA Exemption policy at that time.
 All payments were made according to the government approved rates, just like all other allottees.
 In the entire process, no law was violated, and no loss was caused to the national exchequer.

-A NAB court will hold preliminary hearing on Monday, June 29.
+A NAB court will hold preliminary hearing on Monday, June 29 (tomorrow).
 Accountability court administrative judge has given authority to Accountability Court Judge Asad Ali to conduct the hearing.
-Mir Shakil-ur-Rahman has been in illegal detention for over a hundred days.
+Mir Shakil-ur-Rahman has been in detention for over a hundred days.